Ordina-Group/JWorks-blog/_posts/2024-03-25-whats-cooking.md

 Finally, it's worth noting that during our project development we've encountered variations in the comprehensiveness of AI models.
 Some models excel in certain tasks while lacking in others, highlighting the importance of evaluation and selection based on the application requirements.

+# Our experience

+Our internship journey culminated in the successful execution of our assignment.

+Along the way, we encountered numerous challenges related to the project's implementation.

+Moreover, it was genuinely an enriching learning experience.
+Engaging in a process filled with obstacles, and striving to overcome them, was profoundly educational.

+This was made possible thanks to our experienced mentors and collegues, who provided invaluable assistance and knowledge throughout our journey.